Atlas200DKTest/sample-ascendcamera/README.md

 ## Deployment<a name="en-us_topic_0167333650_section1378112174282"></a>

 1. Log in to the root directory of the Ascend camera application code as the MindSpore Studio installation user, for example,  _**/home/ascend/sample-ascendcamera**_.
 2. Run the deployment script to prepare the project environment, including compiling and deploying the ascenddk public library, downloading the network model, and configuring Presenter Server.
+The Presenter Server is used to receive the data sent by the application and display the result through the browser.

     **bash deploy.sh** _host\_ip_ _model\_mode_